 Nobody can make us believe.
 We do.
 We buy into a story and become believers.
-There are tons of stories out there people like to buy into.
+There are a number of stories out there people like to buy into.

-We do take sides, whether we like it or not.
-Which side we’re on determines our destiny.
-We either rely on truth or we rely on lies.
-Like a house of cards comes crushing down, that’s how lies turn on us.
+Like it or not, we always take sides.
+Which side we are on will determine our destiny.
+We either rely on truth or on lies.
+Like a house of cards folding lies are unreliable.
 It doesn’t matter who is lying – we can lie to ourselves or let others deceive us.
-One thing is for sure: running from truth has never served us well.
-Lies are prone to disappoint us; in the end they will break our hearts.
-Yes, believing in lies is heartbreaking!
-Let’s not forget how fragile we really are.
+One thing is for sure: running from the truth will do us no good.
+Lies are prone to break our hearts.
+Let us not forget how fragile we really are.

 All truth comes from God – Jesus made that very clear.
 Taking sides, we shall take a stand and put our trust in the Lord, the Rock of Ages.
 Relying on the Rock we shall be strong.